How US election outcome could affect the Western Balkans – DW – 09/30/2024

 Then, in May of this year, Trump's son-in-law, Jared Kushner, led by the former US ambassador to Germany, Richard Grenell, sealed the deal.
 The billion-dollar contract includes a 99-year lease on the complex.

-Grenell is seen as a likely candidate for the post of secretary of state should Trump win the presidential election in November.
-He was considered the most unpopular post-war US ambassador in Berlin during his time at the embassy.
-The Swiss daily newspaper Neue Zürcher Zeitung (NZZ) went as far as to call him an "undiplomat" because of his "loutish behavior."
+Grenell is seen as a likely candidate for the post of secretary of state, should Trump win the presidential election in November.
+He was considered the most unpopular postwar US ambassador in Berlin during his time at the embassy.
+The Swiss daily newspaper Neue Zürcher Zeitung went as far as to call him an "undiplomat" because of his "loutish behavior."

 Donald Trump Jr. recently praised him as the "top contender for secretary of state."

-As Trump's special envoy for the Balkans, it was Grenell who pulled the strings in 2020 when Kosovo's Prime Minister Albin Kurti was ousted because he stood in the way of another deal.
+As Trump's special envoy for the Balkans, it was Grenell who pulled the strings in 2020 when Kosovo Prime Minister Albin Kurti was ousted because he stood in the way of another deal.

 According to reports, the agreement would have seen the four predominantly ethnic Serb communities in northern Kosovo becoming part of Serbia.
 In return, the predominantly ethnic Albanian Presevo Valley in southern Serbia would have become part of Kosovo.